-Blood pressure fitness trackers show great potential, but they are not perfect.
+Blood pressure monitor wristwatches show great potential, but they are not perfect.
 To be specific, the Omron Heart Guide is expensive and bulky.
-At the same time, the ASUS is difficult to source and does not have FDA approval.
-Cheaper alternatives may offer some solution but may not be exactly what you need.
-So, are blood pressure watches worth the money?
+At the same time, others do not have FDA clearance or approval for use as a medical device.
+The recent cheaper alternatives on the market may offer some solution but may not be exactly what you need.
+So, are wearable blood pressure monitoring smart watches worth the money?

 In fact, many people believe that cheaper fitness trackers are sufficient for tracking health.
 To be specific, most mid-range trackers measure resting heart rate (RHR).
 RHR gives a good indication of overall cardiovascular health.
 Although, as mentioned, people with a good RHR aren’t necessarily immune to high blood pressure.

 Ask yourself how important BP monitoring is.
 If it’s fairly low on your list of requirements, other fitness trackers offer better a better fit for purpose.

 The likes of the Fitbit Sense is a fantastic alternative.
 Designed for those who are conscious of all areas of their health; physical and mental, the Fitbit Sense offers sleep scores, advanced heart health and stress monitoring.
 Additionally, it offers solutions to any extreme responses it picks up from your body to help bring you back to normal.
 Fitbit is a good choice for health tracking even though it may not offer blood pressure monitoring as of yet.
 The new Apple Watch 6 could also work well in these circumstances but again – no blood pressure tracking in this very popular smartwatch.